-Accounts receivable consist of sales tax, lodging tax and franchise fees due as of December 31, 2017.
+Accounts receivable consist of sales tax, lodging tax, highway user tax, and franchise fees due as of December 31, 2018.
 The Town's policy is to establish an allowance for uncollectible accounts based on historical experience and individual analysis of accounts.
-The Town considers all receivables collectible as of December 31, 2017.
+The Town considers all receivables collectible as of December 31, 2018.